Smit-create/jax_tutorial/README.md

 ## References

-These lecture series uses some of the examples and inspiration from the following sources
+This lecture series uses some of the examples and inspiration from the following sources

 - [QuantEcon's JAX series](https://jax.quantecon.org/intro.html)
 - [JAX Documentation](https://jax.readthedocs.io/en/latest/index.html)